How Much Is Non-Owner Car Insurance?

 Non-Owner Car Insurance Cost by Driving Record

-Non-owner car insurance rates rise with violation severity.
+Non-owner car insurance rates rise with violation severity, but insurers also weigh how recently and how often violations occurred, not just what they were.
+A single speeding ticket three years ago affects your rate less than two tickets in the past 18 months.
 A speeding ticket adds $149 per year over a clean record.
 An at-fault accident adds $258 per year.
-A DUI adds $729 per year and typically triggers an SR-22 requirement, which adds a filing fee on top of the rate increase.
+A DUI adds $729 per year and triggers an SR-22 requirement in most states, which adds a filing fee on top of the rate increase.

 Clean